General Information

 All races are held on Saturdays at Keehi Lagoon

-Six to eleven-mile races followed by sprint-type races held at various locations around the island.
+Six to eleven mile iron (no change) races held at various beaches around the island

-Races are held in various locations around Oahu and off-island.
-Coaches determine race participation and crews.
+Races are held in various locations around Oahu and Neighbor Islands.

 Adults